Alta Intermediate Itinerary

 3. 10:50 AM – Quick break at Alta Java

-Covering terrain off Sugarloaf will likely whet your appetite, we reccomend heading back down to the Albion Base Area for a quick break and a visit to an Alta institution: Alta Java.
+Covering terrain off Sugarloaf will likely whet your appetite, we recommend heading back down to the ALBION BASE AREA for a quick break and a visit to an Alta institution: Alta Java.
 Here you’ll find locals mingling, bacon stuffed waffles, hearty empanadas, amazing coffee, and, if you’re lucky, you’ll spy ski patrol partners taking a break and sipping some joe while one of Alta’s adorable avalanche pups romps in the snow nearby

 After fueling up on caffeine it’s time to experience the terrain around Supreme.
 Board Sunnyside once more and take Dipsy Doodle to the newly upgraded Supreme Quad, just upslope from Alf’s Restaurant.
 While riding up, be sure to glance right and take in the views of the Devil’s Castle and East Castle.
 As you’re riding the lift, all the terrain to the left is black diamond terrain and all of Supreme’s groomers or blue-rated trails are sprawled out to the right.

 If Catherine’s Area is open and you are a confident skier, this black-diamond zone is chock full of tree skiing and somewhat less steep, off-piste, powdery terrain.
 It’s just a quick 2 to 3-minute hike to some of Alta’s best powder stashes—well worth the toil.
 For groomed terrain, don’t miss Upper Big Dipper, Upper Sleepy Hollow, or Rock N’ Roll.